JinqingZhengTju/DFGOVD/README.md

 <div align=center>
 <img src="docs/DFGOVD-samples.png" width="800"/>
 </div>
 This is the official implementation of the benchmark of Drone Fine-Grained Oriented Vehicle Detection (DFGOVD).
 In this paper, we construct DFGOVD, the first large-scale and comprehensive FGOVD dataset for drone-based scenes.
 The dataset comprises 33,669 images and 816,239 vehicle instances spanning 53 categories and captures subtle distinctions in vehicle appearance, size, and functionality.
 We benchmark state-of-the-art oriented object detection methods on the DFGOVD dataset, exposing its inherent complexity and challenge.

-## News 🎉
-**January 2026:** Our paper **"DFGOVD: A New Dataset and Benchmark for Drone Fine-Grained Oriented Vehicle Detection in the Wild"** has been **accepted for publication by IEEE Transactions on Geoscience and Remote Sensing (TGRS)**!

 ## Benchmark for DFGOVD